 University of Maine Student/Scholar Medical Insurance Plan

-Click here to visit the Cross Agency website for more information including the on-line plan brochure and information on who to contact for assistance.
+Click here (link will be available when website has been updated) to visit the Cross Agency website for more information including the on-line plan brochure and information on who to contact for assistance.

 The University of Maine International Student/Scholar Medical Insurance Plan is strongly recommended since it has been designed in collaboration with Student Health Services to meet your health care needs.

 - All international students are automatically enrolled in the UMaine International Insurance Plan for the full academic year.